EU Statistics on Income and Living Conditions

-Eurostat periodically issues revisions of earlier EU-SILC waves, requiring hosting institutions to replace earlier versions.
-Dates of data revisions are indicated on the file dossiers and above.
+The following EU-SILC waves are available.
+Eurostat periodically issues revisions of earlier waves, requiring hosting institutions to replace previous versions.
+Dates of data revisions are indicated below.

-An overview of the database is given on this Eurostat EU-SILC page.
+An overview of the database is given on the Eurostat EU-SILC page.

 GESIS (Leibnitz/Mannheim) provides a list of tools for EU-SILC including transfer routines from .csv to Stata and SPSS.

 EUROMOD, the EU tax and benefits simulator, uses underlying EU-SILC data.
 EUROMOD is available to current EUI members via an institutional agreement with ISER.
 Details of access are on this Library page.

 Aggregate Eurostat data is available on the Eurostat platform.

 Current EUI members can apply to access EU-SILC micro data as follows.
 Please note that the Eurostat application process can take up to two months, due to clearing procedures with EU member state statistical agencies.

 - Write to email@example.com requesting the Eurostat Research Application Form (Word format).

 - Before completing the form, consult the Eurostat EU Statistics on Income and Living Conditions description page for details of EU-SILC variables, reference years and population.